usagov/vote-gov-drupal/docs/testing.md

 - External link validation will check each state page and verify that all link links leading to an external source are valid.

-__Functional Testing:__ To check the functionality of the site we have written a series of tests to run through the site and ensure that the site is functioning as it should.
-Click here to see those tests.
+__Functional Testing:__ To check the functionality of the site we have written a series of tests to check both frontend and backend (content management and content editing).

 ## Testing with Drupal
 With a Drupal CMS there are several aspects of testing that need to be covered.